Term 4 Newsletter, 2021

 ETASC is strictly following the advice from NSW Health and the Association of Independent Schools (AIS) to ensure we keep our community safe during this difficult time.
 We ask that all students and parents/carers follow the guidelines provided to ensure the highly contagious COVID 19 Delta variant does not impact our school community.

 If you have any questions or are directly affected by COVID 19, please as always, contact us.
 ETASC staff are here to support our community.

 Due to NSW Heath Department advice regarding the COVID 19 pandemic, many of our excursions and events for Term 4 have been cancelled or modified to ensure ETASC can comply with our COVID Safe Plan.

 If the Health Department restrictions are lifted, some events will proceed, and parents/carers will be emailed with details of each event.
 Where permission is required, we ask you REPLY to the email with your permission, as instructed.
 This will ensure your response goes to the staff member who is responsible for that event.

 Students without parental/carer’s consent provided cannot be included in the event.
 Phone calls, handwritten notes and texts will no longer be accepted, unless a prior agreement has been made with the Assistant Principal.
 Some events will be limited due to transport or other considerations, so getting in early will be important, once you are notified that bookings are open.

 Last Day of Term 4

-Students will spend the morning packing up classrooms before the Celebration Assembly starts at 11:00am.
+Students will spend the morning cleaning up the classrooms.